 The spectrum of Isaac Leeser's activities involved more than preaching, publishing, and education.
 He had a genuine concern for the poor and downtrodden.
-He was instrumental in the founding of a Jewish Foster Home and a Jewish hospital in Philadelphia and organized the city's Jewish relief work.
+He was instrumental in the founding of a Jewish foster home and a Jewish hospital in Philadelphia and organized the city's Jewish relief work.

-Isaac Leeser was a difficult man to whom people were not naturally attracted.
-Often he was defensive and argumentative, and his short stature, poor vision, and smallpox scarred face did little to endear him to others.
+Leeser was a difficult man to whom people were not naturally attracted.
+Often he was defensive and argumentative, and his homely physical appearance did not endear him to others.
 He never married and basically lived a hard, lonely life.
 He had little more than his work on behalf of American Jewry.

-Nonetheless, "Isaac Leeser was a remarkable human being.
+Nonetheless, in the words of his biographer Sussman, "Isaac Leeser was a remarkable human being.
 He was indefatigable in his drive to make Judaism flourish in the United States.
 He taught American Jews that they could be leaders in the wider Jewish world.

-He managed to influence the development of nearly every aspect of Jacksonian and antebellum Jewish life in the United states to the point where Henry Samuel Morais's observation that 'the history of American Judaism and that of Isaac Leeser are one and the same' cannot be dismissed as hyperbole but is, in a very significant way, an accurate assessment of the American Jewish experience from the day Leeser first led a religious service at Mikveh Israel in 1829 to his death in Philadelphia in 1868."
-(Sussman, page 254)
+"He managed to influence the development of nearly every aspect of Jacksonian and antebellum Jewish life in the United states to the point where Henry Samuel Morais's observation that 'the history of American Judaism and that of Isaac Leeser are one and the same' cannot be dismissed as hyperbole but is, in a very significant way, an accurate assessment of the American Jewish experience from the day Leeser first led a religious service at Mikveh Israel in 1829 to his death in Philadelphia in 1868."

-Isaac Leeser was in the forefront of everything Jewish in America during the nineteenth century.
-Indeed, it is difficult to find another Jewish leader in history who can rival Leeser's breadth of activities.
+Leeser was in the forefront of everything Jewish in America during the nineteenth century.
+Indeed, it is difficult to find another Jewish leader in history who can rival Leeser for the sheer breadth of his activities.